 Upon retiring from the “arts related” business, Howell returned to studio work full time and began “Fine Art Textiles,” creating one of a kind hand designed and produced fabrics selling to specialized galleries.

 She and her family have been part-time residents of Manzanita since 1994.
-Howell was one of the original board members of the Hoffman Center for the Arts.
-Since 2009, she has served as a community advocate volunteer teaching art at both alternative and underserved schools.
+Since 2009, Howell has served as a community advocate volunteer teaching art at both alternative and underserved schools.

 The ceramic art of North Coast Potters

 Will be featured and available for purchase during the month of May

 Show opens with an artists’ reception

 April 28 |3-5 and continues every

 Friday & Saturday from 3-5 until May 21